matebence/angular/README.md

 - ngAfterViewInit = Called after the components view has been initialized
 - ngAfterViewChecked = Called every time the view have been checked
 - ngOnDestroy = Called once the compoenet is about to be destroyed

+**Angular Dependency injection**

+It provides the same instance for all its childs, because of this is important where we define our Service:
+- AppModule - same instance of Service is available application-wide
+- AppComponent - Same instance of service is available for all Componeneet (but not for other service)
+- Any other component - Same instance of servie is available for the component and all its child components